 Often, news reports will boast about the roughly 40% of students who have passed their statewide reading assessments.
 This may lead us to two questions: Is our collective reading curriculum catering to those students who would have learned to read anyway?
 And, what about the rest of the students?

 After years of consistent assessment data reflecting these same numbers, we need to be asking ourselves, “How do we reach all students?”
-The answer to this question can be found in a good reading curriculum.
+The answer to this question can be found in a good Science of Reading curriculum.

 Learning to read is a multi-faceted skill – think of it as an umbrella.
 Within this overarching umbrella lies the mastery of essential language comprehension (background knowledge, vocabulary, language structures, verbal reasoning, literacy knowledge) and word recognition (phonological awareness, decoding, sight recognition) components.